NOTACAL logo

 What is the average daily balance method?

 It sums your balance at the end of each day in the billing cycle, then divides by total days.
-Payments and purchases during the cycle factor into each day balance, making the timing of payments matter.
+Payments and purchases during the cycle factor into each day's balance, making the timing of payments matter.

 How does making only the minimum payment affect my debt?